 Data on number of unoccupied exemptions and long-term empty properties are available at Data Zone level starting from 2014.

 Separate figures on second homes and vacant dwellings were not available for Clackmannanshire (2006-2013), East Renfrewshire (2006-2011) or Renfrewshire (2006-2012).
 All such properties were grouped under ‘vacant dwellings'.
 Data zone level data was not available from Clackmannanshire (2008), Fife (2008) and East Renfrewshire (2008-2009).
 In 2014 Clackmannanshire was unable to provide data zone level information on second homes although they were able to provide this information at Council level.
 To ensure Data Zone level totals added to give the Council level figures from the Scottish Government's Council Tax Base return, the second homes figure from Council Tax Base was distributed evenly across all of Clackmannanshire's Data Zones.
 Additionally in 2014 issues with extracting data from Aberdeen City Council's Council Tax billing system meant that the Council were unable to provide a breakdown on long-term empty properties and second homes at small area level.
 A combination of the Council Tax Base totals for these categories and an earlier year's small areas data were used to estimate the number of long-term empty properties and the number of second homes in each Data Zone in Aberdeen City.
 In 2017 Aberdeen City, City of Edinburgh and West Dunbartonshire were unable to provide any information on second homes at data zone level and at Council level.
 The 2016 Data Zone level and totals were used instead.
-In 2018 , second homes information at data zone level and at Council level for West Dunbartonshire was not available, the 2016 number of second homes at Data Zone level and the Council total were used.
+Second homes information at data zone level and at Council level for West Dunbartonshire was not available for 2018 and 2019.
+The 2016 Data Zone level and totals were used instead.